Nazchanel/umd-api-python/README.md

 ## Methods

 > [!WARNING]
 > This list was last updated on release v0.65.6.
-The weather method documentation is not complete
+The weather method documentation is not complete.
+View the [weather class](https://github.com/Nazchanel/umd-api-python/blob/master/umd_api/weather/weather.py) to see all the methods in detail.

 <details>
 <summary><strong>General</strong></summary>